 This is exactly why content like “behind the scenes” videos has worked so well for brands on TikTok.
 It provides viewers with a real look at what the brand is about, the people behind it, and in a way, an unfiltered, direct view of the brand’s identity.

 Analysts say that such content is particularly appealing to the younger, Gen Z crowd, who’s a dominating force on TikTok (Influencer Marketing Hub, 2020).

-There you have it: the top ten TikTok trends that will probably continue into 2021.
+There you have it: the top 10 TikTok trends that will probably continue in 2023 and beyond.

 We hope that this breakdown of these TikTok trends has been helpful for your social media and brand strategy.

 Know of any other rising TikTok trends that businesses and marketers should know about?
 Leave us a comment below!

 Here’s a summary of the TikTok trends you need to know in 2023:

 - More brands and influencers will start using TikTok as a marketing platform (Tribe Dynamics, 2021).